-What do you need for your Lake Tahoe Elopement?
+What do you need to elope in Lake Tahoe?

-Some basics: you’ll need a marriage certificate, an officiant, and witnesses to sign the marriage certificate after your elopement ceremony.
+Some basics: you’ll need a marriage certificate, an officiant, and witnesses to sign the marriage certificate after your ceremony.
 The witnesses can be a close friend or family member, each of you will need your own witness.
-A legal elopement is a party of five or more.
-(Side note: As of 2020, during Coronavirus social distancing times, the maximum allowed is 10 people for an elopement.)
+The photographer also counts as one, if you prefer to elope privately just the two of you!

 You may also want to reserve a venue for a dinner reception after the ceremony, as well as lodging and accommodations for yourself and your guests.
 During peak season, lodging and dinner reservations may be difficult to secure, so plan early and call ahead to a few local options.
 Read on below for some advice and different options regarding Lake Tahoe elopement packages.

 Read our elopement guides regarding how to elope, where to elope, and the all legal paperwork and preparation that you need.